facebook pixel Skip to Main Content

 Student celebrating marching back through the Swanson Arch

-University Honors Program students may graduate with Honors Degree or with Honors Distinction.
+University Honors Program students may graduate with an Honors Degree or an Honors Distinction with the option of being Honors Civic Scholars.
+The following table displays the requirements for the 3 graduation options.

 Bachelor's Degree with Honors Distinction